Bucharest for Digital Nomads

 This was the first place that I stayed in Bucharest, and it was perfect.

-It's very near to the city centre while still being in a local area.
+It's very near to the city centre, which I wouldn't stay in again, but for a first visit this was nice.
 Izvor Park is a short walk away, giving you some nearby green space.
-The large Carrefour supermarket in the centre of town is about a fifteen minute walk from the room.
-Izvor and Piața Unirii metro stations are both about an eight minute walk away, and two of Bucharest's vegan restaurants are also an easy walk.
+The large Carrefour supermarket in the centre of town is about a fifteen-minute walk from the room.
+Izvor and Piața Unirii metro stations are both about an eight-minute walk away, and two of Bucharest's vegan restaurants are also easy to get to.

 That alone would make it a five-star Airbnb, but what I really loved about this place is how much every little detail had been thought about by the host.
 So many snacks and drinks are included with the room.
 That includes nineteen different types of craft beer, one bottle of whiskey, two bottles of wine, many soft drinks, peanuts, crisps, chocolate, popcorn and even fresh fruit.
 If you then go into the bathroom cupboard you'll find every chemical you could need, from things you might expect like laundry detergent and shampoo, to things you're never going to need, like nail polish remover.
 In the bedroom cupboard you'll find more clean towels and sheets than you'll know what to do with, and search around the apartment and you'll find extension cords and converter plugs.